What to Expect When Selling a House Within a Year of Purchase?

 With this in mind, many homeowners will rent out the property instead of selling, which we’ll address along with other options later in this story.

-According to the National Association of Realtors (NAR), the housing market has seen record-high increases in median existing home prices in the past 18 months compared to previous years.
-However, the rate of increase has been sliding downward in recent months.
+According to the National Association of Realtors (NAR), the housing market has continuously increased median existing home prices, reaching $422,600 in July 2024.
+It’s the 13th consecutive month of year-on-year gains.

 With interest rates increasing, many economists are predicting housing affordability will curtail first-time homebuyers.
 According to Wiggs, even the active New York market has cooled down since last year.
-She gives an example of one home seller who bought their home in December 2021 and told Wiggs in July they had to sell.
+She gives an example of one home seller who bought their home in December and had to sell in July — just seven months later.

 The strategy Wiggs suggested to her client was to list the home at the same price they originally paid to attract buyers and encourage multiple offers to avoid a potential loss.